webvul/PySniffer/README.md

 pcap_ex.c: In function ‘pcap_ex_next’:
 pcap_ex.c:253: error: dereferencing pointer to incomplete type

-..it can be circumvented through patching your setup.py by adding the following line to the top of the file:
+..it can be circumvented through patching the file pcap_ex.c by adding the following line to the top of the file:

 #define HAVE_PCAP_FILE